khulnasoft/integrations-core/docs/developer/ddev/plugins.md

 ## tox

-Our [tox plugin][datadog-checks-dev-plugin-tox] dynamically adds environments based on the presence of options defined in the `[testenv]` section of each integration's `tox.ini` file.
+Our [tox plugin][khulnasoft-checks-dev-plugin-tox] dynamically adds environments based on the presence of options defined in the `[testenv]` section of each integration's `tox.ini` file.

 ### Style